bakad3v/Android-AntiForensic-Tools/README.md

 * You're worried about a hacker attack on your phone, the installation of spyware like Pegasus.
 Most likely, to face such a threat, you'd need to be targeted by a powerful adversary.
 Don't use Antiforensic Tools; it will only make you more vulnerable to such threats.
 Use Graphene OS.

 ## Features and limitations
+Before considering using Android AntiForensic Tools, please, take a look at my other project, [0sakaCrypt](https://github.com/bakad3v/0sakaCrypt).
+Unlike Android AntiForensic Tools, 0sakaCrypt does not require root access and does not need to conceal its own existence.
+It follows the principle of least privilege more closely and does not interfere with Android’s security model.
+It is also fully compatible with GrapheneOS without requiring the device to be rooted. **In most cases, using 0sakaCrypt together with GrapheneOS is the recommended approach for storing and protecting sensitive files.**

 I was inspired to create this app by the [Wasted](https://github.com/x13a/Wasted) app by x13a.
 It allows you to factory reset the device when a duress password is entered, a USB device is connected, or other triggers are activated.
 Wasted is a big step forward for anti-forensics on Android devices, and in some situations, it can be useful, but Wasted has some limitations:
 * Wiping device data is obvious to an adversary.
 That can provoke him and lead to unpredictable consequences for the user as described in this [blog post](https://t.me/tvoijazz/1026) (on russian).
 * The protection can be bypassed by booting the device into safe mode, where user apps are disabled.